patrickleweryharris/major-finder/README.md

 UofT offers no easy tool to see what subject programs a student can study given their first year courses.
 Major finder was created to fill this gap

 ## Usage
-Major finder for UofT St. George is currently released (the gh-pages branch is the release branch).
-Major finder for UTM is currently in development (master branch).
+Major finder for UofT St. George and Mississauga campus is currently released (the gh-pages branch is the release branch).
+Major finder for UTSC is planned.

 Should you wish to develop major finder for another campus/school, all you need do is create a json file for that school, then put this into the find_majors() function:
 ```javascript